Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle: Introduction

-The universality of free fall (UFF) is tested as one of the so-called weak form of the Einstein equivalence principle which is the most important guide on establishing Einstein's general relativity.
-The classical tests of UFF with macroscopic masses have achieved a high precision of about $10^{-13}$ \cite{Will04,Schl08} and no violations are found so far.
-Since 1960s, to extend the domain of the test body, the verifications of the UFF based on microscopic particles in the quantum regime have been studied theoretically and experimentally (for a recent review see \cite{Ni10}).
-Recently, WEP test experiments using atom interferometers are proposed to reach the level of $10^{-15}$ \cite{Agui14,Will16}.
-Physically, the increasing interest of using quantum systems is not restricted to high precision tests on gravitaional action because of the quantum systems with a varied properties, e.g. charge \cite{Ditt04}, properties of anti-matter \cite{ALPHA13,Hohe13,Hami14}, spin \cite{Tara14,Duan16,Rour17} and internal structure.
-More importantly, they also have great potential in testing possible violations of equivalence principle allowed by theoretic work, such as spin-gravity coupling \cite{Mash00,Silen07,Obuk09,Obuk16}, spin-torsion coupling \cite{Heh76,Shap02,Obuk14}, extended or modified theories of gravity, and almost all of tentative theories to reconcile or unify the general relativity and the standard model of particle physics \cite{Damo12,Lamm03}.
+The universality of free fall (UFF) is tested as a weak form of the Einstein equivalence principle, which is the most important guide when establishing Einstein's general relativity.
+The classical tests of UFF with macroscopic masses have achieved a high precision of about $10^{-13}$~\cite{Will04,Schl08}, and no violations were observed so far.
+To extend the domain of the test body, verifications of UFF based on microscopic particles in the quantum regime have been studied theoretically and experimentally since 1960's~\cite{Ni10}.
+Recently, WEP-test experiments using atom interferometers were proposed to reach the level of $10^{-15}$~\cite{Agui14,Will16}.
+Quantum systems are advantageous in testing WEP with regard to fundamental properties such as charge~\cite{Ditt04}, matter/anti-matter~\cite{ALPHA13,Hohe13,Hami14}, spin~\cite{Tara14,Duan16,Rour17} and internal structures.
+Possible violations of equivalence principle were discussed extensively, such as by spin-gravity coupling ~\cite{Mash00,Silen07,Obuk09,Obuk16}, by spin-torsion coupling ~\cite{Heh76,Shap02,Obuk14}, in extended or modified theories of gravity, and in almost all tentative theories to unify general relativity and the standard model of particle physics~\cite{Damo12,Lamm03}.

-In fact, quantum particles, which are different from classical point-like particles, are extended in space and display wave-like features.
-Thus, the notion of quantum WEP should be different from the conventional WEP for classical particles \cite{Herr12,Rosi17,Zych15}.
-In this paper, considering the properties of matter waves, we present a remarkable phenomenon that the space-averaging free-fall point of quantum particles allows a spin-dependent transverse split in the gravitational field.
-Since such effect is similar to the result of geometric spin Hall effect, we call it gravity-induced GSHE.
+Theoretical investigations have offered a wide variety of approaches to the WEP in the quantum domain~\cite{Cole,Alva,Viol,Chow,Rosi17,Orla,Anas,Schw19,Flor}.
+However, quantum particles differ critically from classical point-like particles in many respects, because of their wave-like features and inherent spacial extension.
+Even the notion of WEP for quantum systems is not very clear and it may be different from the conventional WEP for classical systems ~\cite{Davies, Ali, Acci, Mous,Herr12,Zych15}.
+In this paper, considering the spatial extension of matter waves, we reveal an interesting phenomenon that the space-averaged free-fall point of quantum particles allows a spin-dependent transverse split in the gravitational field.
+Since such an effect is similar to the geometric spin Hall effect (GSHE) discussed in Refs.~\cite{Aiel09,Korg14}, we call it gravity-induced GSHE.